 Application and Visa Fees

-- Airfare, Books, supplies, course fees, commuting, visa, application, required immunizations and personal expenses: For most students, these expenses will be paid for from your family contribution unless you are a very high need student.
-If excess financial aid remains after all billed tuition, fees, room and board are paid, a refund check is provided to the student to assist in covering these expenses.
+- Airfare, Books, supplies, course fees, commuting, visa, required immunizations and personal expenses: For most students, these expenses are paid from your family contribution.
+If you are a very high-need student and there is grant (or loan, if applicable) in excess of the tuition, or charged housing and meal costs, excess aid will be refunded to the student prior to the beginning of the semester to assist in covering these expenses.

 Additional considerations and costs to think about:

 Program Deposits, Tuition Payments and Transcript Fees